DXA Osteoporosis Test: Does My Patient Need It?

 What Role Does Race Play in the Incidence of Osteoporosis?

 In addition to age and gender, the prevalence of osteoporosis also varies by race.
-When adjusted for age, the prevalence of hip osteoporosis in Black women in the United States is 6 percent based on comparison to normal BMD values.
+When adjusted for age, the prevalence of hip osteoporosis in African American women in the United States is 6 percent based on comparison to normal BMD values.
 The comparable figure for Mexican-American women is 14 percent.
 Postmenopausal Caucasian women have the highest prevalence of hip osteoporosis at 17 percent.
-This is consistent with the lower incidence of hip fractures observed in Black women.
+This is consistent with the lower incidence of hip fractures observed in African American women.